liquidweb/woocommerce-custom-orders-table/README.md

 ### Here's how
 WooCommerce saves more than 40 custom fields per order— including those from plugins— inside the wp_postmeta table.
 If your store gets ~40 per day, that's 1600 rows (40 * 40) added to the postmeta table in a day.

 In one month that number can be 48,000 new rows (1600 * 30) added to your postmeta table.
 The more rows in a table the longer it will take for a query to execute.
-WooCommerce Order Tables creates a new table for WooCommerce orders which would cut that number tremendously by making each custom field into a column so that 1 order = 1 row.
+WooCommerce Custom Orders Table creates a new table for WooCommerce orders which would cut that number tremendously by making each custom field into a column so that 1 order = 1 row.

 ## Installation
 This plugin uses a Composer autoloader.
 If you are working with code from the `master` branch in a development environment, the autoloader needs to be generated in order for the plugin to work.
 After cloning this repository, run `composer install` in the root directory of the plugin.